w-jamil/proteus-eti/README.md

 ### Inputs

 - The original datasets as an array with size 1 x n, where ‘n’ represents the length of the dataset.
-- Supervised learning method (requires ground truth).
+- Most recent available label.

 ### Outputs